cs1302uga/cs1302-ce18/README.md

    1. What is the generic type parameter?

-   1. Specifically, what reference types can replace `T`?
+   1. Specifically, what reference types can replace `R`?

    1. In order to call this method, we need a reference to an object of a class that implements `IntFunction<R[]>`.
 The interface is defined as `IntFunction<T>`.
 Here, we replace `T` with